kubermatic/docs/content/kubermatic/master/guides/service_account/using_service_account/_index.en.md

 You can see when a token was created and when will expire.

 ## Using service accounts with KKP

- - You can create a cluster in the same project with different service accounts.

- - You can grant `editor` or `viewer` roles to service accounts to define access group.

- - Deleting a service account which was used in cluster creation does not affect the cluster, as the owner of the cluster is the user which created the service account.
+Deleting a service account which was used in cluster creation does not affect the cluster, as the owner of the cluster is the user which created the service account.

+You can control service account access in your project by provided groups.
+There are three basic access level groups:
+ - viewers
+ - editors
+ - project managers

+#### Viewers

+**A viewer can:**
+ - list projects
+ - get project details
+ - get project SSH keys
+ - list clusters
+ - get cluster details
+ - get cluster resources details

+Permissions for read-only actions that do not affect state, such as viewing.
+ - viewers are not allowed to interact with service accounts (User)
+ - viewers are not allowed to interact with members of a project (UserProjectBinding)

+#### Editors

+**All viewer permissions, plus permissions to create, edit & delete cluster**
+ - editors are not allowed to delete a project
+ - editors are not allowed to interact with members of a project (UserProjectBinding)
+ - editors are not allowed to interact with service accounts (User)

+#### Project managers

+**The `project managers` is service account specific group.
+Which allows**

+ - create, edit & delete projects
+ - manage members in project (UserProjectBinding)
+ - mange service accounts

+Project managers are not allowed to interact with clusters.

 ## Accessing API via Service Account Token